 • Fernando Botero’s 1968, ‘Los Viudos’ (The Widowers)

 • Hours: Thurs-Mon from 12-8, Wed from 12-9.
-Closed on Tuesday.

-• Film screenings: AR$23/ AR$12 for students and seniors
+• Film screenings: are half price for students and seniors

 • Check the Malba website for film showings and activities